hapax/hapax.github.io/_posts/2021-02-12-fermi-log-normal.md

   important factor is log normality, which occurs for large random products, also related to the mechanism underlying the Newcomb-Benford law for first digits.
 Another element is variance-reduction through judicious subestimates.
-I'll give some tips for the latter.*
+I give some tips for the latter.*

 #### Introduction